Xgor/choochoo_ap_tracker/README.md

-# Archipelago A Short Hike Poptracker
+# Archipelago Choo Choo Charles Poptracker

-This is a Poptracker pack designed for use in tracking the Archipelago implementation of A Short Hike.
+This is a Poptracker pack designed for use in tracking the Archipelago implementation of Choo Choo Charles.
 Install from the Releases tab into a Poptracker instance.